Mass Cultural Council logo

 I. Program Purpose

 The purpose of the Brockton Cultural Council (BCC) is to promote and maintain the vitality of cultural activities within the Brockton community.
-The Council is committed to funding a diverse, equitable, and inclusive cross-section of projects that elevate the voices and experiences of historically-marginalized groups to highlight and uplift the current and historical diversity of Brockton.
+The Council is committed to funding a diverse, equitable, and inclusive cross-section of activities.

-Our support emphasizes collaborative projects and programs, including but not limited to the ongoing work of individual artists and writers, environmental and historical education projects that bring together artists and organizations, local cultural groups and projects that create opportunities for artists and community members who identify as Black, Indigenous, POC, LGBTQX, refugee, immigrant, or person living with a disability.
-Projects may include coalition building, research, leadership, and youth development.
+Our support emphasizes collaborative projects and programs, including but not limited to: the ongoing work of individual artists and writers, environmental and historical education projects that bring together artists and organizations, local cultural groups and projects that serve specific populations, i.e., youth, elders, low-income, persons with disabilities.

 II.
 Eligibility Requirements

 Projects should have a Brockton sponsor and/or substantial community support.
-Priority will be given to projects that have demonstrated tangible benefits to Brockton citizens.
-BCC gives funding preference to local artists and groups who live or work in the city.
+Priority will be given to projects that have demonstrated tangible benefits to all Brockton citizens.
+BCC gives funding preference to local artists who live or work in the city.
 New projects and programs will also be given preference.
-As a rule, the Brockton Cultural Council does not provide funding for ongoing operating support.

 Applicants can be considered as one or more of the following: A) arts, humanities or interpretive science organizations; B) individuals including artists, science educators, historians, musicians, writers or other humanists, parents, community members, etc.; C) community organizations including but not limited to schools, social service organizations, civic groups, neighborhood centers, youth, senior and family associations.